-The International Property Measurement Standards Coalition (IPMSC) is a group of 44 professional and not-for-profit organisations from around the world, committed to the development and implementation of an international standard for measuring property.
+The International Property Measurement Standards Coalition (IPMSC) is a group of 70 professional and not-for-profit organisations from around the world, working together to develop and implement international standards for measuring property.

 At present, the way property assets – such as homes, offices or shopping centres – are measured varies dramatically.
 For example, in some parts of the world it is established practice to include common space (lift shafts; communal hallways etc) in floor area measurements; in others off-site parking might be included or even swimming pools.